bahrus/xodus/README.md

 x-f stands for "expand from", or "expanded from", depending on the context.

-function toTemple takes this node and  generates (in memory):
+function toTempl takes this node and  generates (in memory):

 ```html
 <template><a>{{network}}</a></template>